wischmcj/canopyHydrodynamics/docs/source/README.md

   <li>i.e. only branches with a radius > 10cm, branches with a branch order of 0 within 100cm of the ground, ...</li>
   <li>2D and 3D visualization functionality to interactively to explore the structure of tree canopies</li>
 </ul>

 # Tutorial
+Before running the code from this tutorial, we reccomend that you set up your environment by following the instructions in the [getting started](https://canopyhydrodynamics.readthedocs.io/en/latest/getting_started.html) section of the documentation.

 The Cylinder class is used to represent the 3-D cylinders that make up a QSM.
 The most important function of these Cylinder objects is their ability to return data regarding the projections onto the XY, XZ and YZ planes.

 ```{python}